rana-ahammed/quiznook/README.md

-# Quizo is a quiz website.
+# Quiznook is a quiz website.

 ## Features of this website
 1. Fully Responsive